 MIPP graduates have a diverse range of interests and passions that they pursue after graduation.
 Our small and intimate alumni network is an effective way for our graduates to gain awareness of the opportunities available on a global level with great success.

-Examples of jobs held by our graduate include:
+Examples of jobs held by our graduates include:

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×